PROPER SKIN CARE FOR THE CHANGING WEATHER

 Antibacterial body soaps are especially harsh on your skin, stripping it of natural moisture.
-This can make your skin a lot drier if you keep using antibacterial soap during the cold and windy weather.
-Choose mild, fragrance-free moisturizing soap instead.
+Your skin can get a lot drier if you keep using antibacterial soap during the cold and windy weather.
+Choose a mild, fragrance-free moisturizing soap instead.

 3. Avoid long, hot baths.